EcrituresNumeriques/stylo/docs/src/en/firststeps.md

 An article in Stylo is made up of the following three separate elements:

-  - The text body;
+  - the text body;
-  - Metadata;
+  - metadata;
-  - A bibliography.
+  - a bibliography.

-Stylo offers an integrated interface to edit each of these elements, whose sources are accessible at any time via [the export module](firststeps.md#Export).
+Stylo offers an integrated interface to edit each of these elements, whose sources are accessible at any time via [the export module](#export).

 ## Editing interface
 The article editing interface offers many modules:

-  - A body text: a space for editing the body text of the article;
+  - A **body text**: a space for editing the body text of the article;
-  - A metadata manager: a space for editing information about the article (summary, author, keywords, publication date, etc.);
+  - A **metadata manager**: a space for editing information about the article (summary, author, keywords, publication date, etc.);
-  - A version manager: a space for saving and renaming minor (*Create Minor*) and major (*Create Major*) versions, that accesses successive versions to consult, export and compare them with other versions;
+  - A **versions manager**: a space for saving and renaming minor (*Create Minor*) and major (*Create Major*) versions, that accesses successive versions to consult, export and compare them with other versions;
-  - A table of contents: automatically presenting a summary of the article, based on the titles within body text;
+  - A **table of contents**: automatically presenting a summary of the article, based on the titles within body text;
-  - A bibliography manager: a space for editing references (quoted or not in the body text);
+  - A **bibliography manager**: a space for editing references (quoted or not in the body text);
-  - A statistics tool: presenting statistical information about the article (words and characters count, etc.).
+  - A **statistics** tool: presenting statistical information about the article (words and characters count, etc.).

 ![Schéma de l'interface d'édition de Stylo](/uploads/images/SchémaInterface.PNG)